team-telnyx/openapi-codegen/README.md

 # `openapi-codegen`

-Generate well-typed code from an OpenAPI spec
+Generate well-typed Python code from an OpenAPI spec

 ---